nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `t find KEYWORD` where `KEYWORD` is the keyword inputted by user.

 #### What is the feature about:
-The `t find` is a find tasks command that allows users to find tasks whose task description matches the keyword inputted by them fully or partially.
+The command allows users to find tasks whose task description matches the keyword inputted by them fully or partially.
 The keyword is case-insensitive.
 For example, "TASK" will match "task".

 #### Why is the feature implemented in this way: